New novel ANTICIPATION

 And shall a king in his desire be balked?

-The audience sighs and settles its multiple haunches into its multiple seats, ready to be stirred and shocked and entertained.
+The audience sighs and settles into the worn plush seats, ready to be stirred and shocked and entertained.
 Julia perches with family members in her special author’s box.
 Had she traveled all the way from New York?
 With Leon?
 No, Leon was not there.
 He came later, from Rome or Paris, distant but civil.
 She remembers sitting pink-cheeked with pleasure, watching the story unfold on the stage as if she herself had not written it.
 She is wearing an evening gown and feels secretly lovely, not seventy-two years old—her back feels straighter, her knees less stiff, her smile wide and easy.
 At the end the warm applause ascends to her like a thermal current, faces are upturned and happy, the actors gesture toward her magnificently from in front of the maroon velvet curtain, someone behind her—Rosalind? —pushes her to stand and bow, which she does with embarrassed delight.
 A blond child is there beside her, Kate, it must have been—an excited little girl in her best dress and a blue ribbon in her hair.
 The child holds her hand tightly.
 “Grandma!” she whispers, tugging so that Julia bends down to listen.
 “Look at that man!” and she points to a stout young man in the crowd below them casting extravagant kisses up to her, one after another, with both hands.
 Laughing, Julia blows a kiss back to him and Kate does too.

 Afterwards there is a reception with champagne and fruit salad, flouting rationing—it’s only three years since the war’s end.
 (Which war, she asked herself, suddenly unsure.
 World War Two, it must have been—I was an elderly woman.)
 The actors and actresses circulate with their made-up faces, clownish at close quarters.
 The lead actor kisses her hand.
 She finds suddenly that she knows quite well how to be the distinguished playwright, a literary personage, as though she has rehearsed this role for a long time.
 It feels fitting.
 She makes a joke to two of the actresses—a risqué joke.
 They laugh, and she laughs with them.
 She drinks another glass of champagne.